capreolus-ir/capreolus/docs/reproduction/CEDR-KNRM.md

 3. Each command will take a few hours on a single V100 GPU.
 Per-fold metrics are displayed after each fold completes.
 4. When the final fold completes, cross-validated metrics are also displayed.

-Note that the Tensorflow implementation has only been tested on TPUs.
+Note that the Tensorflow implementation has primarily been tested on TPUs.

 ## Running BERT-KNRM, VanillaBERT, and other model variants